ebeninca/Fbx3dRender/README.md

 ## TODO list

-- Mouse right click hold zoom in zoom out
 - Support for other types of models
--

 ## Changelog

+v002
+ - MouseScroll to change FOV
+ - Print FOV on screen
+ - MouseDrag right button to zoom in and out
+ - Double click reset position, zoom and fov
+ - FOV adjusted to default 20
+ - Solid light gray background for MakeAutoTransparent work on photo mode
+ - Added CapsuleCollider and Event Trigger

 v001
  - Ball rendering succesfully